-Different rules apply for how you should register your move and change of address, depending on where you move to/from, for example whether you move within Norway, within the Nordic countries or to countries outside the Nordic countries.
+Different rules apply for how you should register your move and change of address, depending on where you move to or from, for example whether you move within Norway, within the Nordic countries or to countries outside the Nordic countries.

 Moving to Norway

-If you move to Norway and intend to stay more than 6 months, you must report your relocation to the Norwegian Tax Administration within 8 days of your arrival in Norway .
+If you move to Norway and intend to stay more than 6 months, you must report your relocation to the National Population Register within 8 days of your arrival in Norway .

 Moving within Norway

 You must send a change of address notification to the National Population Register within 8 days of your move.
 You may also report your change of address to the National population registry and Posten at the same time on Posten.no.